menu icon

 • Add in flour and salt till combined.

-• Pour batter into lined pan and bake for 20-30 minutes until a toothpick comes out clean.
+• Pour batter into lined pan and bake about 30 minutes until the top of the brownies form a crust and the edges look baked.

-• Cool completely, cut into squares (or footballs - see notes!) and enjoy!
+• Cool completely, cut into squares (or footballs!) and enjoy!

 Notes